mateohysa/lumin-procurement/readme.md

 - Install dependencies and start the back-end on `http://localhost:5173`.
 - Install dependencies and start the front-end on `http://localhost:8080`.
 - Launch MongoDB accessible at `mongodb://localhost:27017`.

-> Note: This setup is a development convenience.
-For production deployments, please configure proper Dockerfiles, multi-stage builds, and secure environment variables.

 ---